 - Slow down when approaching a sanding truck or snowplow.
 Drivers should also keep well back, and watch for sanding trucks or snowplows reversing.

 Please be advised that from time to time the Village is required to flush the fire hydrants to provide for efficient use.
-There are two dead ends in the system, one at the wharf and another just passed the Salmon River Inn.
+There are two dead ends in the system, one at the wharf and another just past the Salmon River Inn.
 Both are flushed on a regular basis, and when this work is underway, residents may experience a slight drop of pressure in other areas of the Village system on those days. .